kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 **Phenom Points (PP)**: These points are used to develop and utilize your phenom.

-**Potential**: This is a special value that can only be increased by spending PP, as opposed to spending XP.
+**Potential**: This is a special value that can only be increased by investing PP, as opposed to XP.
 It is based on your [@stat Willpower @].

 **Manifest Modules**: This represents your capacity to utilize phenom in new or more efficient ways.